RobertWiggins/barometer-client/README.md

+# Barometer

+The Barometer web application grants users the ability to quantitatively measure the general population’s emotional view of events and subjects on Twitter in real-time.
+Through combining Twitter's tweet search API endpoint and IBM’s natural language processing emotion endpoint, the results are aggregated into 6 defined emotional sentiment categories (%): sadness, joy, fear, disgust, anger, and overall positive vs. negative outlook.
+Graphical bar graphs and a tweet content pane offers insight into the emotional spectrum and sentiment revolving any search query.

+*The application is effectively a continuous, user-search driven online social presence survey.

+placeholder for screenshot of natural language emotion summary per query.

+*tweets are limited to tweets posted within the last 7 days, forward to Twitter's standard search tier.

+## Getting Started
+These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
+See deployment for notes on how to deploy the project on a live system.
+This client runs locally in conjunction with the barometer-server, which can be found at (https://github.com/RobertWiggins/barometer-server).

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts

 In the project directory, you can run:

+### `npm install`

+Installs necessary dependencies.

 ### `npm start`